Painting a Surfboard Art Piece with Sketchs Ink

 Written and photographed by jeremy constantineau

-If you’ve ever been inside anything that could be considered a showroom, you’d know that every object contributes to the overall vibe in there.
-Maybe it was just that spending 24 hours a day inside the shop was speeding up how fast we got bored of it, or maybe our showroom really did in fact need some changes.
+If you’ve ever been somewhere that could be considered a showroom, you’d know that every piece on display contributes to the overall atmosphere in there.
+Maybe it’s just that spending 24 hours a day inside the shop is speeding up how fast we’re getting bored of it, or maybe our showroom really does in fact need some changes.

-Either way, we were determined to put more cool shit in there.
+Either way, we’re determined to put more cool stuff in there, but what exactly?

 Why not a surfboard art piece?
 Seems interesting enough.

 We have a rough idea of what the finished piece will look like, so let’s get down to business.

 First, we have to design the 3 main elements of the board in vector format using illustrator.
 By doing this we’re able to print vinyl masks for each image with perfectly smooth edges.
 Once the vinyl masks have been cut, we begin by placing the first mask down on the board and spraying the yellow colour we chose for that graphic.